eugeneilyin/mdi-norm/README.md

 **Decorative** icons are only being used for visual or branding reinforcement.
 If they were removed from the page, users would still understand and be able to use your page.

-**Semantic** icons (like FABs, menu items as icons only, icon buttons, etc.) are ones that youâ€™re using to convey meaning, rather than just pure decoration.
+**Semantic** icons (like FABs, menu items as icons only, icon buttons, etc.) are ones that you’re using to convey meaning, rather than just pure decoration.
-This includes icons without text next to them used as interactive controls â€” buttons, form elements, toggles, etc.
+This includes icons without text next to them used as interactive controls — buttons, form elements, toggles, etc.

 By default all icons are rendered as decorative icons with ``aria-hidden`` attribute added to svg HTML element: